Home

 Here are a few situations you may find yourself at this time.

-* You are a month apart on the possession or closing date.
+You are a month apart on the possession date.

-* Everything has been agreed upon, but the buyer wants to talk to their lawyer before signing.
+Everything has been agreed upon, but the buyer wants to talk to their lawyer first.

-* The buyer has requested they be able to move some or all of their belongings into the house, before the possession date.
+The buyer has requested they move all of their belongings into the house, before the possession date.

-Let's look at each one of these scenarios and use some negotiation steps you might want to try.
+Let's look at each one of these scenarios and use some negotiation steps in this for sale by owner guide, that you might want to try.

 $2000.00 Apart